friendlyantz/quote_builder/README.md

 end
 ```
 Once we’ve deployed the above phase, we can have complete confidence that all of our QuoteProducts have their item_id reference column filled out.
+## Phase 3: Start referring to 'Item' columns(tax,cost,duties) instead of QuoteProduct `IF` methods.
+Restrict using the old Quote_Product.product column.

+Now that we have a fully working `Quote - QuoteProduct - Item` architecture we can begin to move logic into type specific locations.
+We also want to move away from relying on the SyncQuoteProductItem’s callback and instead have the system work properly.
 ______
 # ORIGIANAL README